EpsilonSolutions/netscaler-command-reference/docs/ica/ica-action/ica-action.md

 <b>accessProfileName</b>
 Name of the ica accessprofile to be associated with this action.

+<b>latencyprofileName</b>
+Name of the ica latencyprofile to be associated with this action.

 <b>hits</b>
 The number of times the action has been taken.